Semillitas: Programming

+The programs shown on this channel include: Dr. Panda, Louie, Franny's Feet, Claymotions, Bubu and the Little Owls, Book Hungry Bears, Monkey See Monkey Do, Chuggington, Quiz Time, Tickety Toc, Sid the Science Kid, Doodleboo, Rockoons, Dumper & Skoop, Thomas and Friends, Caillou, Mini Heroes of the Forest, Angelina Ballerina, Franklin and Friends, Babar and the Adventures of Badou, Maya the Bee, P. King Duckling, Strawberry Shortcake, Pocoyo Songs, and Little People.

 Semillitas produces a significant amount of hours of in-house produced content to emphasize its cultural relevance.
 This content complements the educational and Latino family orientation of the channel.

 Semillitas includes multi-platform rights The channel is carried by cable television and Telco companies in the U.S, Panama, and Central America and also affiliates part of the NCTC's (National Cable Television Cooperative).
 NCTC is responsible for acquiring programming and hardware for almost 1000 affiliated companies that own and operate cable television systems in the U.S. Semillitas offers its subscribers a Free VOD Service available in all its carriers.

 Market

 Semillitas is currently available in the United States, Puerto Rico, Panama, Central America. and The Caribbean.
 The content of Semillitas has been selected within range of educational and entertaining programming for this age group.
 The programming emphasizes the relevance of culture and importance of family ties within the Hispanic community.
 Semillitas is currently available on RCN, Verizon FiOS, Blue Stream, Coyote Cable, Hargray, Tigo (Panama), Incateco, Tigo (Costa Rica, El Salvador, Honduras, and Guatemala) and Claro, among other Pay Television providers.